Encoding a magic state with beyond break-even fidelity

 Here we propose and implement an error-suppressed encoding circuit to prepare a state that is input to magic-state distillation using a heavy-hexagonal lattice of superconducting qubits ~\cite{Chamberland2020topological, Chen2022calibrated, Sundaresan2022matching}.
 Our circuit prepares an input magic state, that we call a CZ state, encoded on a four-qubit error-detecting code.
-CZ states can be used to prepare Tofolli states~\cite{Dennis2001toward} that can be distilled~\cite{Chamberland2022building} for use in important quantum algorithms.
+We explain how our encoded magic state can be used in large-scale quantum-computing architectures~\cite{Dennis2001toward, Chamberland2022building} in Methods~\ref{App:LargeScale}.
 Our circuit is capable of detecting any single error during state preparation, as such, the infidelity of the encoded state is suppressed as $\mathcal{O}(\epsilon^2)$ where $\epsilon$ is the probability that a circuit element experiences an error.
 In contrast a standard encoding circuit prepares an input state with infidelity $\mathcal{O}(\epsilon)$.
 Furthermore, we can improve the yield of the magic states we successfully prepare with the error-suppressed circuit using adaptive circuits that are conditioned in real time on the outcomes of mid-circuit measurements.
 We propose several tomographical experiments to interrogate the preparation of the magic state, including a complete set of fault-tolerant projective logical Pauli measurements, that can also tolerate the occurrence of a single error during readout.

 {\bf Magic state preparation and logical tomography.} We prepare the CZ-state:

 encoded on a distance-2 error-detecting code where distinct bit-strings label orthogonal computational basis states over two qubits.
 We can achieve the CZ-state by, first, preparing the $|++\rangle = \sum_{a,b = 0,1}|ab\rangle /2$ state and, then, projecting it onto the $CZ = +1$ eigenspace of the controlled-phase (CZ) operator $CZ = \textrm{diag}(1,1,1,-1)$, i.e. $|CZ \rangle \propto \Pi^+ |++\rangle$ with the projector $\Pi^+ = (\openone + CZ) /2$.
 We can perform both of these operations with the four-qubit code.
 Specifically, it has a fault-tolerant preparation of the $|++\rangle$ state and, as we will show, we can make a fault-tolerant measurement of the logical $CZ$ operator to prepare an encoded CZ-state.